bookofproofs/bookofproofs.github.io/_sources/history/19th-century/butzberger.md

 * Bützberger was the 11th  of Schläfli's 12 doctoral students.
 * Bützberger became a mathematics teacher at the Kantonsschule in Zürich in 1896.
 * The collection of Bützberger's papers is now stored in the ETH Library Archive.
-* Bützberger was married to Rosa Kohler.
-* The couple had two children: a son, Fritz, and a daughter, Marie.
 * There is little information about Bützberger's personal life in the obituaries and his estate.

 Born 26 March 1862, Bleienbach, Bern canton, Switzerland.
 Died 1 November 1922, Bern, Switzerland.